-Following the death of George Floyd, the City Council unanimously adopted a resolution in June 2020.
+Following the death of George Floyd, the City Council unanimously adopted, and Mayor Frey signed, a resolution in June 2020.

 That resolution committed the City to a year-long Transforming Community Safety engagement process of: